What Is an Electrophysiologist or EP?

 There can be a great deal of confusion surrounding what exactly an Electrophysiologist or EP is.
 First, it’s not the easiest word to pronounce or spell, but second, it almost sounds like something out of a sci-fi film.
 To be perfectly frank, it is not far off.
 Electrophysiology represents one of the newest and most exciting subspecialties of cardiology, which uses a degree of technology that is virtually unparalleled in medicine.

-Below, is an illustration of just one example of the amazing technology we use.
-Using a specially tipped catheter system, we can visualize the structures and electrical signals of the heart in real-time to allow for a better diagnosis and even treatment on the spot.
+Below are photos of just one example of the amazing technology we use.
+Using a specially tipped catheter system, we can visualize the structures and electrical signals of the heart in real time to allow for a better diagnosis and even treatment on the spot.

 The common thread in everything that we do as electrophysiologists is that we combine traditional therapies and new technology to allow for less invasive and more effective procedures than ever before.
 Today, we can perform many complex heart procedures using advanced catheter technology where even a decade or two ago, we would have required open heart surgery.